ra1028/swiftui-atom-properties/README.md

 In the test case, you first create an `AtomTestContext` instance that behaves similarly to other context types.
 The context allows for flexible reproduction of expected scenarios for testing using the control functions described in the [Context](#context) section.
 In addition, it's able to replace the atom value with test-friendly dependencies with `override` function.
 It helps you to write a reproducible & stable testing.
-Since atom needs to be used from the main actor to guarantee thread-safety, `XCTestCase` class that to test atoms should have `@MainActor` attribute.
+Since atom needs to be used from the main actor to guarantee thread-safety, `XCTestCase` class that tests atoms should have `@MainActor` attribute.

 <details><summary>Click to expand the classes to be tested</summary>